Becoming an Election Official

 You can choose to volunteer your time or be paid.
 Election officials are paid $11.00 an hour.
 However, because the General Election year is every other year, election work can be sporadic and should never be considered full or part-time employment.

 Start by filling out an online application and submit it to the Benton County Election Commission.
 If your application is selected, upon hiring you will be required to complete additional paperwork and attend a mandatory training class prior to working.

 Yes, all Poll workers are required by Arkansas Election Law to be trained and pass a test before a Primary Election.
 You will need to be able to attend an 8-hour training prior to a Primary or General Election.

 A normal Election Day is 7:00 a.m. to around 8:00 p.m.; however, the Election Supervisor will contact you to let you know what time to be at the polls for set-up.
 Election Officials, typically work until the polls close.

-In an even numbered Election year, there will be a Primary in March (for presidential years) or May, possibly a Primary Run-off four weeks later, General Election in November and possibly a General Election Run-off four weeks later.
-At any time, we may have “Special Elections” called by the school boards, cities, county or state and these would be held on the second Tuesday of the month in February or August.
+In an even-numbered Election year, there will be a Primary in March (for presidential years) or May, possibly a Primary Run-off four weeks later, General Election in November, and possibly a General Election Run-off four weeks later.
 The size of the election will determine the number of election officials needed, so you may not work every election.
 Your poll Supervisor will contact you to let you know that your polling location is open for an election and you are needed for that election.